HarithAl-Obaidi/Variant-Calling-WGS-Pipeline/README.md

 # Variant-Calling Whole Genome Sequencing Pipeline
 A rough variant-calling WGS pipeline that uses GATK best practices.
 ## General Information
-A wgs variant-calling pipeline that includes quality control, trimming, sequence alignment, alignment clean-up, variant calling and finally filtering and annotation.
-The pipeline accepts a sample's fastq files and generates a filtered variants.vcf.tsv table This pipeline uses the GATK package best practices ("AddOrReplaceGroups", "ApplyBQSR", "HaplotypeCaller", etc...).
+This pipeline is ran through bash.
+It accepts a sample's fastq files and returns a tsv file of the filtered variants.
+It will take the fastq files and run them through quality control, trimming (optional), sequence alignment, alignment clean-up, variant calling and finally filtering and annotating.
+It uses the GATK best practices.
 ##